isomerpages/singapore-customs-cms/_registration-security-lodgement/Security Lodgement/how-to-lodge-security.md

 Revenue House
 Singapore 307987

-Upon receipt of the security, Singapore Customs will register the security within 3 working days.
-Upon successful registration, we will send a notification by email or fax to the Primary Contact (or the Secondary Contact should transmission to your Primary Contact fails) registered in your  [Customs Account](https://www.tradenet.gov.sg/TN41EFORM/tds/sp/splogin.do?action=init_acct){:target="_blank"}.
-Please ensure that the particulars of the Primary Contact and Secondary Contact registered in your Customs Account are updated for them to receive the notifications.
+Upon receipt of the security, Singapore Customs will register the security within three working days.
+Upon successful registration, we will send a notification by email to the primary contact (or the secondary contact should transmission to your primary contact fails) registered in your [Customs Account](https://www.tradenet.gov.sg/TN41EFORM/tds/sp/splogin.do?action=init_acct).
+Please ensure that the particulars of the primary contact and secondary contact registered in your Customs Account are updated for them to receive the notifications.

-## Electronic Banker’s Guarantee Programme
-You may choose to lodge a BG under the [Electronic Banker’s Guarantee (eBG) Programme](/businesses/new-traders-and-registration-services/registration-services/security-lodgement/Electronic-bankers-guarantee-programme).
-Through the eBG Programme, the participating bank will seek your written consent, as the principal of the BG, to issue and deliver the BG in electronic form (“eBG”) directly to Singapore Customs.
-This streamlines the BG handling process, as you no longer have to collect the BG or extension from the issuing bank and send it to Singapore Customs.